 9. Data Flows and Touch Points Linking Domains or Systems

 [Touch points are the points of intersection of data flows with privacy domains or systems within privacy domains.
 Data flows are data exchanges carrying PI and privacy policies among domains in the use case Provide a simple diagram showing the touch points applicable to the Use Case]

+Identify the touch points and the direction(s) of the data flows and associate with each data exchange which bundles of information are flowing.
+If necessary change the bundles based upon the need for information.

 INSERT DIAGRAM HERE OR AS APPENDIX